Prickly City by Scott Stantis for July 10, 2021

 6. Wtp

-superposition about 3 years ago
+superposition over 3 years ago

 " …Eighty percent of Americans say they are concerned about political polarization.
 Seventy-eight percent of Americans believe it’s important that Republicans and Democrats work together.
 How can we achieve that?